The right moment to engage: why timing is (almost) everything

 Why data quality makes (or breaks) your prospecting

 In any prospecting strategy, data quality is central.
-Working from a poorly qualified company file condemns your sales reps to time-consuming, low-return activity.
-Yet, according to multiple studies, 30 to 40% of customer files used in prospecting are outdated or contain errors (email address, job title, company name).
+Working from a poorly qualified company file means your sales reps spend most of their time on dead ends.
+Multiple studies suggest 30 to 40% of customer files used in prospecting are outdated or contain errors: wrong email, wrong title, company no longer exists.
+A well-enriched CRM, structured and kept current, keeps leads alive and message personalization credible.
+Poor data does the opposite: it erodes rep confidence in their tools and slows the whole sales motion.

 Defining a precise ICP: the compass of your prospecting

-The ICP (Ideal Customer Profile) is a cornerstone of any effective sales strategy.
-It is the portrait of the company most likely to buy your products or services.
-This profile is defined using several categories of data:
+The ICP (Ideal Customer Profile) is the portrait of the company most likely to buy.
+It’s defined across three types of data:

-- Behavioral: digital maturity level, technologies used, social media presence, recent business activity.
+- Behavioral: digital maturity, tech stack, social presence, recent commercial activity.

-- Business triggers: recent growth, funding round, acquisition, appointment of a new sales leader.
+- Business triggers: recent growth, funding, acquisition, new sales leadership appointment.

-Precisely defining your ICP allows you to target the right companies and avoid diluting your sales efforts.
-It is an essential step for improving lead management and optimizing your prospecting plan.
+A precise ICP lets you target the right companies without diluting your sales effort.
+It’s the starting point for better lead management and a more focused prospecting plan.

 Identifying the right person within the organization